Procedure to enable Google Cloud CDN (Content Delivery Network) for your website.

 Once you are satisfied with it, you can update your domain’s A record to load balancer global IP.

 I hope this helps you.
-If you are looking to learn hands-on about Google Cloud Platform, then I would recommend exploring this course.
+If you are looking to learn hands-on about Google Cloud Platform, then check out this Cloud Architecture with GCP course.